 Standardized work is never perfect or final.
 It represents a current best practice that should be challenged on a daily basis with Kaizen.

-Tulip’s manufacturing app platform gives manufacturers real-time visibility into their operations.
-With Tulip, manufacturers can easily create digital work instructions and media-rich training modules.
-Start experimented with Tulip’s app editor today with a free trial.
+Tulip’s frontline operations app platform gives organizations real-time visibility into their operations.
+With Tulip, teams can easily create digital work instructions and media-rich training modules.
+Start experimenting with Tulip’s app editor today with a free trial.